thebhavyaahuja/cf-rating-bot/README.md

 ## Usage

 The bot is configured to run automatically every 15 minutes using GitHub Actions.
-You can also trigger it manually from the "Actions" tab in your GitHub repository.

-For local testing, create `config.ini` and `service_account.json` files with the appropriate content.
+For local testing, need to add `config.ini` and `service_account.json` files with the appropriate content.

-## Success Metrics

-The bot's success can be measured by:

-*   Successful email notifications to users.
-*   Accurate and timely updates of user data in the Google Sheet.
-*   Proper logging of bot activities and errors for troubleshooting.